paolo-sz/sshfs-win/README.md

 To build:

-- Open a MSYS prompt.
+- Open a MSYS2 prompt.
 - Change directory to the sshfs-win repository.
 - Issue `make`.
-- The sshfs-win repository includes the upstream SSHFS project as a submodule; if you have not already done so, you must initialize it with `git submodule update --init sshfs cygfuse`.
+- The sshfs-win repository includes the upstream SSHFS project and cygfuse as a submodules; if you have not already done so, you must initialize them with `git submodule update --init sshfs cygfuse`.

 ## License